Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Methods

 \subsection{Quantum computing reduced density matrices}

-In VQE-PDFT, the VQE-based CASCI optimization is performed before the PDFT energy evaluation.
-Once the optimization is converged, the parameters of circuits would be freezed and passed for subsequently evaluating 1-RDM and 2-RDM.
+In VQE-PDFT, VQE is used as a CASCI solver to optimize the CASCI active-space Hamiltonian, which is performed before the PDFT energy evaluation.
+Each VQE run is initialized in a product state consistent with the chosen ansatz (Hartree–Fock determinant for UCCSD/ROUCCSD and the all-zero computational state for the HEA circuits.)
+Once the optimization has converged, the parameters of circuits are frozen and passed for subsequently evaluating 1-RDM and 2-RDM.
 The matrix elements of 1-RDM and 2-RDM may be written as the expectation value in terms of creation/annihilation operators under the second quantization, such as for 1-RDM,

-where the electronic state $|\psi\rangle $ could be efficiently reconstructed with the previously freezed circuit parameters.
+where the electronic state $|\psi\rangle $ can be efficiently reconstructed with the previously frozen circuit parameters.
 Therefore,

 where